Research and Product Development Timeline

 Key Objectives: To develop a patient-specific simulation of the human heart, suitable for diagnosis of cardiac pathologies.
 To model accurate cardiac electrophysiological simulation matched to the patient’s specific anatomy and pathology.
 Aiming towards diagnosis and therapy decision support and inform pre-intervention planning.

-2014 Development of Prototype backed by TSB SMART Grant
+2014 Development of Prototype backed by TSB (IUK) SMART R&D Grant

 “Heart Simulator for Training and Diagnosis Support”